gorkemgul/gorkem/README.md

 # gorkem
-These are the functions that I've written or taken from someone else
+These are the functions that I wrote or took from someone else